versionpress/versionpress/docs/content/en/developer/plugin-support.md

 For **database actions**, VersionPress automatically commits the corresponding INI file.
 For example, for a `post/edit` action, a post's INI file is committed.

+!!!
+Note "Side note"
-> Side note: VersionPress stores database entities in the `wp-content/vpdb` folder as a set of INI files.
+    VersionPress stores database entities in the `wp-content/vpdb` folder as a set of INI files.

 This behavior is sufficient most of the time, however, some changes should commit more files.
 For example, when the post is an attachment, the uploaded file should also be committed.
 For this, the list of files to commit can be filtered using the `vp_entity_files_{$entityName}` or `vp_meta_entity_files_{$entityName}` filters.

 The array of files to commit can contain three different types of items:

+!!!
+Note "VPIDs"
-> Note: Concepts like VPIDs are explained in the "Database schema" section below.
+    Concepts like VPIDs are explained in the "[Database schema](#database-schema)" section below.

 1. Single file corresponding to an entity, for example:

-    ```php
+    ``` php
     [
       'type' => 'storage-file',
       'entity' => 'post',